zackstout/beatles-songwriting/README.md

 #### (1) The relative minor bridge

-- 🎵 There's a Place -- first example of flirting with this tonal ambiguity.
+- ✅ There's a Place -- first example of flirting with this tonal ambiguity (0:50)
 - Recall our pivot chord from before: The I's V, equals the vi's bVII.
 - This can be used in conjunction with the V-i to reinforce the minor tonality.
 - (p.
 168) The V in a V7-i cadence can also be viewed as a "functioning secondary dominant", III7, in the original I key.
 - That is: The III7, which we saw is "V of vi", can also be seen as the V7 leading into the new i home.
-- 🎵 I'm happy just to dance with you
+- ✅ I'm happy just to dance with you (0:25)
 - (p.
 169) Again, we see B play the pivot chord role in key of E or C#m.
-- 🎵 I should have known better
+- ✅ I should have known better (0:40)
 - **Shows both pivots: Uses the I's V === vi's bVII to pivot to I, and then the I's III7 === vi's V7 to pivot out of I, to vi (or, "i").**
-- 🎵 Don't ever change
+- ✅ Don't ever change (nice old one), using the III7, opening verse, 0:19
 - Example: In key of E, we have B7 as the pivot chord into C#m key.
 - And, we have G#7 as the III7 of E, who is also the V7 of the new C#m key.

 #### 'vi at the bridge' - move or modulation?

 - Examples of mere move:
-- 🎵 _Drive my Car_,
+- ✅ _Drive my Car_, 0:22, going from D key into Bm, "..in between, Baby you can drive my car.."
-- 🎵 _In My Life_
+- ✅ _In My Life_, 0:28, "all these places have their moments..."
 - Examples of true modulation:
-- 🎵 _We Can Work it out_,
+- ✅ _We Can Work it out_, 0:36, going to Bm but in a true modulating way, "Life is very short.."
-- 🎵 _When I'm Sixty Four_
+- 🎵 _When I'm Sixty Four_, 1:36

 #### Minor to relative major switches - a caveat